olmatske/push_swap_01/README.md

 	- [X] ss : sa and sb at the same time.

 	Do nothing if a/b is empty.
-	- [ ] pa (push a): Take the first element at the top of b and put it at the top of a.
+	- [X] pa (push a): Take the first element at the top of b and put it at the top of a.
-	- [ ] pb (push b): Take the first element at the top of a and put it at the top of b.
+	- [X] pb (push b): Take the first element at the top of a and put it at the top of b.

 	The first element becomes the last one.
 	- [ ] ra (rotate a): Shift up all elements of stack a by 1.
 	- [ ] rb (rotate b): Shift up all elements of stack b by 1.
 	- [ ] rr : ra and rb at the same time.
+	The last element becomes the first one.
 	- [ ] rra (reverse rotate a): Shift down all elements of stack a by 1.
 	- [ ] rrb (reverse rotate b): Shift down all elements of stack b by 1.
 	- [ ] rrr : rra and rrb at the same time.

 - [ ] write the push_swap() logic